National Junior Honor Society

 Awty Membership Requirements

-To be invited to apply, students must have a cumulative 90% average in their core courses while a student at Awty in grades 6-9.
+To be invited to apply, students must have a cumulative 90% average in their core courses, or the French Program equivalent, while a student at Awty in 6th - 9th grades.
 The scholarship requirement is set by the National Council.